rcmorehead/scicoder2014/README.md

 ##Day 2
 * Objects are fun!
 * Numpy!
-* Neat trick, you can make bumpy arrays immutable
+* Neat trick, you can make numpy arrays immutable
 	* `array.flags.writeable = False`
 * Use numpy functions only on numpy arrays
 * @property decorator can make methods into properties